Anatii: Career

-In November 2017, Anatii, was selected to be a high level influencer for the LuQuLuQu project set up by the United Nations High Commission for Refugees.
+In November 2017, Anatii, was selected to be a high-level influencer for the LuQuLuQu project set up by the United Nations High Commission for Refugees.
 The official launch in South Africa for the project took place on 29 November 2017 at the Four Seasons Westcliff hotel in Johannesburg.

-2018 has seen Anatii, listed in the Forbes Africa's 30 under 30 creatives list.
+2018 has seen Anatii, listed in Forbes Africa's 30 under 30 creatives list.